kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 #### Edge case coverage

-1. tagging is handled on creation
+1. Yes - tagging is handled on creation
-2. since resources are tagged on creation, returning an error and requeing the create will find the tagged resource and attempt to retry the object update.
+2. Yes - since resources are tagged on creation, returning an error and requeing the create will find the tagged resource and attempt to retry the object update.
-3. there is no delete attempt since we can re-query the resource by tags.
+3. Yes - there is no delete attempt since we can re-query the resource by tags.
-4. the next attempt to create the resource will find the already created resource by tags.
+4. Yes - the next attempt to create the resource will find the already created resource by tags.

 ### Resource with separate tagging required - option 1